imOnVacation/recipe-app/readme.md

 # FindRecipe Web Application

 In this web application, you can search for recipes by inputting ingredients.
 There are three categories: meat, vegetable, and fruit.
-That list out 15 common ingredients for each.
-Users can also enter the name of the ingredient in the search bar.
+That list out common ingredients for each category.
+Users can also enter the name of the ingredient in the search bar if the ingredient is not in the list.
 Then the application will generate a list of recipes that includes the ingredients user inputted.

 ## Reference